aiday-mar/Java_Tutorials/Introduction to Data Structures and Algorithms/README.md

   }
 }
 ```
-We also study doubly linked lists that have a pointer to the head and the tail of the list.
+We also study doubly ended lists that have a pointer to the head and the tail of the list.

 ```
 public class DoublyEndedList {